cmyprohub/NLP-Based-RealTime-Voicemail-Routing-System/README.md

 ## 8. Input and Output Specifications
 ### Input
-Voicemail transcript in UTF-8 format Ô.txtÕ file.
+Voicemail transcript in UTF-8 format .txt file.
 File is expected to be named with the date and timestamp when the voicemail was received.

-Example a voicemail received on 25th Dec 2018 1.30 pm will be  named Ô12-25-18 1330.txtÕ
+Example a voicemail received on 25th Dec 2018 1.30 pm will be  named '12-25-18 1330.txt'
 ### Output
 An email alert in the following format sent to the identified department: